 Open Office Layout Perks

 The primary argument for the open office supporters is the way it allows for collaboration between coworkers.
 Breaking down the walls does indeed foster communication and teamwork, making everyone more accessible.
-Other benefits include:
+Other benefits include:- More “culture collision,” or chance encounters between all employees, which promotes overall team bonding and understanding.
+These interactions essentially build the mood of the office, so promote frequent, positive meetings in this way.

 Open Office Layout Shortcomings